 Here are some tips to make the process easy and ensure your student athlete is ready for a great season.

-5 tips to prepare for sports physicals
+Tips to prepare for sports physicals

 You can also visit an urgent care for sports physicals.
-The important thing is to find someone who will spend time with your child, get to know his or her history, examine their physical health and teach about wellness.
+The important thing is to find someone who will spend time with your child, get to know his or her medical history, examine their physical health and teach about wellness.

 However, if your child is on Medicaid and you don’t have the money for the physical, ask if you can schedule a well-child check instead.
-This is covered by most insurances, including Medicaid.
+Most health plans, including Medicaid, cover this.
 The well-child check is more comprehensive than the typical sports physical so you must mention this when you schedule.
 Check with your insurance provider for the details on what your cost may be.

-Don’t assume the clinic will have your school’s paperwork on hand or you could be making a second trip back to get the required signatures.
+Don’t assume the clinic will have your school’s paperwork on hand.
+Otherwise, you could be making a second trip back to get the required signatures.

 Does your child have nagging, sports-related injuries?
 Do you have concerns about recognizing a concussion?
-Do you need help discussing sensitive topics with your teen like eating disorders, drug and alcohol use or sexually transmitted diseases?
+Need help talking to your teen about sensitive topics like mental health, eating disorders, drugs, alcohol or STIs?

 What to expect during your child's sport physical

 “Using this information, the provider can address any health concerns that could interfere with your child’s chosen activity, make adjustments to medications, and provide advice on how best to maximize sports performance,” Dr. Erickson said.
-“An annual PPE also allows providers to educate young athletes about heat illness, supplement use, concussion, and other sports-related health issues.”
+“An annual PPE also allows providers to educate young athletes about heat illness, supplement use, concussion and other sports-related health issues.”

 Another important component of the pre-participation evaluation is baseline concussion testing.
 Baseline testing is a way to measure normal neurological function.
 “Should the athlete suffer a concussion, that baseline exam can help clinicians follow recovery and aid in return to school and return to play determinations,” said Dr. Erickson.